Arapaoa Island

-Arapaoa Island (formerly spelled Arapawa Island) is an island located in the Marlborough Sounds, at the north east tip of the South Island of New Zealand.
+Arapaoa Island (formerly spelled Arapawa Island) is the second-largest island in the Marlborough Sounds, at the north-east tip of the South Island of New Zealand.
 The island has a land area of 75 km².
 Queen Charlotte Sound defines its western side, while to the south lies Tory Channel, which is on the sea route between Wellington in the North Island to Picton.
 Cook Strait's narrowest point is between Arapaoa Island's Perano Head and Cape Terawhiti in the North Island.

 History

 According to Māori oral tradition, the island was where the great navigator Kupe killed the octopus Te Wheke-a-Muturangi.

-It was from a hill on Arapaoa Island in 1770 that Captain James Cook first saw the sea passage from the Pacific Ocean to the Tasman Sea, which was named Cook Strait.
+It was from a hill on Arapaoa Island in 1770 that Captain James Cook first saw the sea passage from the Pacific Ocean to the Tasman Sea, and confirmed that what the indigenous people had told him was correct – Aotearoa is composed of two main islands.
+Cook is not known for naming places after himself, and it is speculated that Joseph Banks bestowed the name Cook Strait.
 This discovery banished the fond notion of geographers that there existed a great southern continent, Terra Australis.
 A monument at Cook's Lookout was erected in 1970.

 From the late 1820s until the mid-1960s, Arapaoa Island was a base for whaling in the Sounds.
 John Guard established a shore station at Te Awaiti in 1827, however initially could only salvage baleen until the station was equipped to process whale oil from 1830 onwards, targeting right whales.
 Later, the station at Perano Head on the east coast of the island was used to hunt humpback whales from 1911 to 1964 (see Whaling in New Zealand).
-The houses built by the Perano family are now operated as tourist accommodations.
+The houses built by the Perano family are now operated as tourist accommodation.
 In the 2000s the former whalers from the Perano and Heberley families, who live on Arapawa, joined a Department of Conservation whale spotting programme to assess how the humpback whale population has recovered since the end of whaling.

+An Air Albatross Cessna 402 commuter aircraft struck the 11,000-volt power lines linking the island and the mainland over Tory Channel in 1985.
+Eight people died in the crash, including the pilot.
+The sole survivor 11-year-old Cindy Mosey lost both her parents and two sisters in the crash.
+In 2001 the high-tension wires above Tory channel were labelled among the "20 worst spans" posing hazard to aircraft by the CAA.
+This and other high-tension wire spans in the Marlborough Sounds still remain a point of contention having caused multiple deadly wire strikes.

-In August 2014, the spelling of the island's name was officially altered from Arapawa to Arapaoa.
+In August 2014, the spelling of the island's name was officially changed from Arapawa to Arapaoa.

-Aircraft accident

-The 11,000-volt power lines linking the mainland and Arapaoa Island over Tory Channel was struck by an Air Albatross Cessna 402 commuter aircraft in 1985.
-The crash was witnessed by many passengers on an inter-island Cook Strait ferry.
-The ferry immediately stopped to dispatch a rescue lifeboat.
-Along with the two pilots, one entire family died, and all but a young girl from the other.
-No bodies were ever found.
-The sole survivor (Cindy Mosey) was travelling with her family and the other family from Nelson to Wellington to attend a gymnastics competition.
-The Arapaoa Island crash caused public confidence in Air Albatross to falter, contributing to the company going into liquidation in December of that year.